 Meanwhile, half (48%) of middle-income Boomers who work with a financial professional are extremely or very confident in their ability to have a personally satisfying retirement, compared to just one-third (33%) of those who do not work with a financial professional.

 Are you ready to gain the confidence that comes with working with a financial professional?
-A Bankers Life Securities financial advisor can meet with you to discuss and understand your objective, providing you guidance and assistance in helping you achieve your investment goals.
+A Bankers Life Securities financial representative can meet with you to discuss and understand your objective, providing you guidance and assistance in helping you achieve your investment goals.

 1Bankers Life Center for a Secure Retirement, 10 Years After the Crisis: Middle-Income Boomers Rebounding But Not Recovered, February 2017.